 All have been adapted for the cinema, the only New Zealand writer to have acquired this achievement.
 Two short stories were published posthumously, in 1974; Cross My Heart And Cut My Throat and The Chimney.

-Two years ago we offered a new section for secondary school students to cover nonfiction writing.
-This section is a research article piece and is kindly sponsored by the Normanby Lions Club.
+Three years ago we offered a new section for secondary school students to cover nonfiction writing.
+This section is a research article piece and is kindly sponsored by the Normanby and District Lions Club.
 Terms & Conditions are quite different to the short story and poetry so make sure you read them carefully.

 There are five categories.